julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 Yeah, it was right here, with all my lines highlighted.
 But it doesn’t say what song to play, just TBD, like we’ll come back to it?

 **Mia:**
 Well I’m not going to write your songs for you.

-**Josie:**
-You could give me something to work with!

-**Mia:**
-You had a whole prologue to figure it out!
 I want the songs to be *authentic Josie*, not just something I told you to play.

 **Josie:**
 Bullshit.
 I looked ahead.
 There’s a whole Sappho poem just copied and pasted into the script, like you don’t trust me to write lyrics at all.